 The building has gained international popularity and features in numerous publications, including The New York Times, Wallpaper*, and Architectural Digest.

 What to do at Guangzhou Opera House

-The Guangzhou Opera House is also home to a number of shops, selling everything from souvenirs to books on architecture.
+The Guangzhou Opera House is also home to a number of shops selling everything from souvenirs to books on architecture.
 Some of the main attractions and landmarks near the Guangzhou Opera House include: